Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Sutton has averaged 57.2 receiving yards per game over his five career matchups, 8.7 more than his over/under for Sunday's game.
+- In his five matchups against the Chargers, Sutton's 57.2 receiving yards average is 8.7 more than his over/under for Sunday's game (48.5).

-- Sutton has caught a touchdown pass versus the Chargers twice, and had multiple TDs in one of those games.

-- The Chargers have the NFL's 12th-ranked pass defense this season, yielding 237.1 yards per game through the air.
+- The 237.1 yards per game the Chargers are allowing through the air makes them the NFL's 12th-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Chargers defense is ranked 20th in the league.
+- At 1.6 passing TDs conceded per game, the Chargers defense is ranked 20th in the NFL.

 Recent Performances